As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-• Some users report strap or lid components failing after heavy use
+• Some customers report cap components breaking under heavy use

 Check Latest Price on Amazon